RAMEN-09/Financial_dataset_project-/README.md

    - Date formatting mixes "DD-MM-YYYY" with month names (e.g., "01-06-2024 June").

  **Purpose**
 The dataset appears to track sales performance for financial analysis, likely used to identify trends, profitability, or operational insights.
-Page 2 is blank.

-**Note**: Requires cleaning (e.g., product name correction, date standardization) for precise analysis.